Isolated vs. Non-Isolated DC-DC Converters:Key Differences, Selection Guide & Use Cases

 Conclusion: Selection Guidelines and Common Power Architecture

-In general, isolated and non-isolated DC-DC converters each have distinct advantages and limitations.
 The choice should be based on a comprehensive evaluation of factors such as application safety requirements, efficiency targets, cost budget, and voltage conversion range.

 • Isolated converters are suitable for applications requiring isolation across high and low voltage systems, grounding networks, or meeting safety regulations.
 They provide excellent safety protection and interference immunity.